Trips With Tykes

 1. Palm Springs

 Palm Springs is a dream California destination during spring break.
 It’s warm enough to enjoy the outdoors and the pool but not yet blazing with desert heat.
-We traveled there for our family’s 2016 spring break and found so much for family travelers – from the Palm Springs Aerial Tram to the Living Desert Museum to a day trip excursion to Joshua Tree National Park.
+We traveled there for our family’s 2016 spring break and found so much for family travelers – from the Palm Springs Aerial Tram to the Living Desert Museum to the Palm Springs Air Museum.
+Travelers looking to hit the hiking trails can plan a day trip excursion to Joshua Tree National Park or stick closer to town exploring Indian Canyons.
 And if you like golf, there is plenty of that too.

 The family-friendly luxe resorts are plentiful in and around Palm Springs and surrounding towns like Rancho Mirage, Palm Desert, and Indian Springs.
 Consider the Omni Rancho Las Palmas or the Waldorf Astoria’s La Quinta Resort & Club for great pools and kid-friendly amenities.